onionhub/TIP/README.md

 # TIP
 ```
+This page has been created for having an interactive review.
-This project is being developed.
+* The content of the page is being developed.
 ```